Growing Up (9), a true kind of short love story - Epilogue

 The next few months, many things happened that changed our family and, of course, my own life - forever.

-Already in my 60s, I enrolled in the 'Basics of Psychology' course online at Yale University (USA).
-There it became clear that 'boys look to their fathers for guidance and as a behavioral model in the world and in relationships.'
-Fortunately, as a young boy, I realized early that my father wasn't someone to emulate, which was not only very sad but a very hard pill to swallow.
-But, looking back, it saved me a lot of time hunting for an invisible and wrong rock to lean on and from even more disappointments later on.
-As I grew older, I chose other role models without very close or personal connections, without letting them know, and mostly learned through experiences; I kept what made sense to me and discarded what contradicted my own Christian values and everything that seemed unreal or just plain stupid.
-Even though it seemed a daunting task for a very young boy to find a way in life on his own, I try to keep true to myself on the foundation of the Bible, the promises of God:
+In my 60s, I enrolled in the 'Basics of Psychology' online course at Yale University (USA).
+There, I discovered that 'boys look to their fathers for guidance and as a behavioral model in the world and in relationships.'
+Fortunately, as a young boy, I quickly realized that my father wasn't someone to emulate, a realization that was both sad and difficult to accept.
+However, in hindsight, this clearly defined relationship saved me a lot of time from pursuing misguided dreams and directions.
+As I grew older, I chose role models without close personal connections, learning primarily through experiences; I kept what resonated with my beliefs and discarded what clashed with my Christian values or seemed unrealistic or foolish.

-"24 The Lord bless you and keep you, 25 the Lord make his face shine on you and be gracious to you; 26 the Lord turn his face toward you and give you peace.'"
+"24 The Lord bless you and keep you, 25 the Lord make his face shine on you and be gracious to you; 26 the Lord turn his face toward you and give you peace."

 I have a dream, a song to sing